-For the year ended June 30, 2019, contributions from special events and the Annual Giving and Growing Program comprised 48% and 45% of total revenue, respectively.
+For the year ended June 30, 2020, contributions from the Annual Giving and Growing Program, and net revenue from the Gala Event comprised 70% and 25% of total revenue, respectively.

 Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires the Foundation to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates, and those differences could be material.